Meet Our Team

 When not in the office, I spend my time outside typically with my dog, Carbon, friends and/or family, or I am off exploring as I love traveling.
 When Mother Nature does not agree with this, I spend time curled up with a good book, crafting, listening to records that were passed down from my parents, rock climbing, and trying to keep plants alive.

-Identity is a constantly changing construct all throughout life.
+Identity is a constantly changing construct.
 Some of us might be trying to find who we are, and some of us may feel we have lost ourselves.
-Through nonjudgmental strengths-based discussions, I help my clients process the different parts of themselves and be confident and empowered by their individuality.
+Through educational, nonjudgmental strengths-based discussions, I help my clients process the different parts of themselves and find empowerment in their individuality and autonomy.

-Our intimate relationships have equal capacities for love and hurt.
+Our relationships have equal capacities for love and hurt.
 Whether you are a little uncertain or at the end of your rope, counseling can help you sort through the mess to find the magic.
-I use an evidence-based practice with couples and families experiencing anxiety, depression, confusion and conflict to help them de-escalate and grow together.
+I use an Emotion-Focused, Systems, and Dialectical Behavior Therapy based practice to build awareness, accountability, and security in relationships.

 How I Help